How to Get Rid of Ticks in Your Yard: A Complete Guide [2024]

 You can also put these varieties in containers and place them near windows to discourage ticks from entering your home.

 If ticks are taking over your property, you don’t have to grin and bear it.
-Here at Smith’s Pest Management, we help homeowners just like you get rid of ticks on their property.
+Here at Smith’s Pest Management, we help homeowners from Marin, CA to Monterey, CA get rid of ticks on their property.

 Contact us today to learn more about our tick control services or to request your free quote now!